khizar-anjum/courtlistener-mcp/README.md

 # CourtListener Legal Research MCP Server

-A specialized Model Context Protocol (MCP) server implemented in **Node.js** that helps LLMs provide legal advice based on precedents by enabling intelligent case law search and deep investigation capabilities for consumer grievances under $10k in New York State.
+A specialized Model Context Protocol (MCP) server implemented in **TypeScript** that helps LLMs provide legal research and analysis by enabling intelligent case law search and deep investigation capabilities across various jurisdictions including New York, California, and Federal courts.

 ## Overview

 This advanced MCP server transforms how LLMs interact with legal databases by providing 8 specialized tools for comprehensive legal research.
-Designed specifically for consumer law in New York State, it combines intelligent search algorithms, outcome analysis, and procedural guidance to support effective legal advice.
+It combines intelligent search algorithms, outcome analysis, and procedural guidance to support effective legal research across various areas of law.

 ## Key Features